-Marketing is essential to make your small business a success: It helps you define your goals and tells the right people about you.
-But in order to make it work for you and your business, there are a few small business marketing truths you need to know about to get it right.
+Marketing is essential if you want to make your small business a success.
+It helps you define your goals and tells the right people about you.
+But in order to make it work for you and your business, there are a few small business marketing truths you need to know about.

 Marketing Truth #1: Rome wasn’t built in a day

 I am not the most patient person – no actually, I could just hear my friends and family laugh out loud when I wrote this, so let’s rephrase that: I have no patience whatsoever.